CyberCRI/RedMetrics-Unity/README.md

 1. Download or clone the RedMetrics-Unity repository.
 2. Import `Redmetrics.unitypackage` (Assets | Import Package | Custom Package).
-3. Create an empty game object (GameObject | Create Empty).
+3. Create an empty game object (GameObject | Create Empty) called `RedMetricsManager`.
 Add the `Red Metrics Manager` script as a component.
 4. To create a trigger that sends an event, create a new script and put in the example code below.
 Attach this script to a game object that has a collider component that is a trigger.

 ```c#